Efficient model selection in switching linear dynamic systems by graph clustering: Abstract

 \section{Abstract}

-The computation required for a switching Kalman Filter (SKF) increases exponentially with the number of system modes.
-In this paper, a systematic graph representation for a switching linear dynamic system (SLDS) is proposed along with a \pp{minimum-sum clustering} method to reduce the switching mode cardinality offline, before collecting measurements.
-It is shown that if mode detection is perfect then the induced mode clustering error can be quantified exactly.
-The simulation results verify that clustering based on the proposed framework effectively reduces model complexity given uncertain mode detection and that the induced error can be well approximated.
+The computation required for a switching Kalman Filter (SKF) increases exponentially with the number of system operation modes.
+In this paper, a computationally tractable graph representation is proposed for a switching linear dynamic system (SLDS) along with the solution of a minimum-sum optimization problem for clustering to reduce the switching mode cardinality offline, before collecting measurements.
+It is shown that upon perfect mode detection, the induced error caused by mode clustering can be quantified exactly in terms of the dissimilarity measures in the proposed graph structure.
+Numerical results verify that clustering based on the proposed framework effectively reduces model complexity given uncertain mode detection and that the induced error can be well approximated if the underlying assumptions are satisfied.